This whipped moisturizer is super easy to make! It requires just two ingredients: dried dandelion flowers and coconut oil, but has so many uses.

 You may also like:

 Do you enjoy making things with the flowers and plants that grow around you?
 If so, let’s keep in touch!
-Subscribe to my newsletter HERE to get my latest herbal projects, body care recipes & soap making ideas sent straight to your inbox once (sometimes twice) each month.
+Subscribe to my newsletter HERE to get my latest herbal projects, body care recipes & soap making ideas sent straight to your inbox about twice each month.
 No spam ever, unsubscribe at any time.

-If you like the projects on my site, you’ll LOVE my new book!
+If you like the projects on my site, you’ll LOVE my book!